billwang115/Essayed-It/README.md

 ---------------------------------------READ ME FOR PHASE 2 (PHASE 1 README BELOW)------------------------------------------------
-Note: Although we are missing a group member, we are only missing some of the functionality of the admin controls and user profile page.
+Note: Although we are missing a group member, we are only missing some of the functionality of the admin controls and user profile page, as well as some visual display on the dashboard.
 Not everything in those areas connect to the backend.
 No new libraries that weren't shown in lecture.

 No edits or changes to the functionality from phase1, we just further implemented the backend of the existing features from phase 1.